Anisotremus virginicus: Description

 Anisotremus virginicus has a deep, compressed body with a very high back and a short, blunt head.
 The mouth is positioned low on the head, it is horizontal with fleshy lips and the jaws are equipped with bands of teeth on both jaws.
-The outer band of teeth are conical in shape.
+The outer band of teeth is conical in shape.

 The flanks are marked with alternating yellow and silver stripes.
-There is a black bar running diagonally from over the eye to the upper lip and a second, vertical black bar runs from the front of the dorsal fin to the base of the pectoral fin.
-They have yellow fins, the caudal fin is deeply forked.
-The juveniles do not have the two black bars and have two black stripes which run horizontally along the middle of the flanks and a black blotch close to the caudal fin base and the head is vivid yellow.
-The dorsal fin contains 12 spines and 16–18 soft rays while the anal fin contains 3 spines and 9 soft rays.
+A black bar runs diagonally from over the eye to the upper lip and a second, vertical black bar runs from the front of the dorsal fin to the base of the pectoral fin.
+They have yellow fins; the caudal fin is deeply forked.
+The juveniles do not have the two black bars and have two black stripes that run horizontally along the middle of the flanks and a black blotch close to the caudal fin base, and the head is vivid yellow.

+The dorsal fin contains 12 spines and 16–18 soft rays, while the anal fin contains three spines and 9 soft rays.
 This species attains a maximum total length of 40.6 cm, although 25 cm is more typical, and the maximum published weight is 930 g.